Jennifer Samet has always been interested in paintings and the artists who make them.

 “Over time, we recognize those places as significant and important to the course of art history and how movements and styles have been developed and have been debated,” she said, mentioning the Cedar Tavern of Greenwich Village and Max’s Kansas City in Manhattan as such landmarks.

 Samet has interviewed dozens of painters, but she’s not struggling to find more to talk to.
-She chooses artists whose works she’s curious to know more about, artists who are repeatedly recommended to her, or artists whose work is getting enough recognition in her eyes.
+She chooses artists whose works she’s curious to know more about, artists who are repeatedly recommended to her, or artists whose work is not getting enough recognition in her eyes.

 She generally prefers to interview older rather than emerging artists, as the older ones have extended life stories that make for more compelling reads.
 She’s also found older artists to be less concerned with projecting an image and more willing to be open and honest.